Shreyas-Patil-01/Cross-Lingual-Word-Embedding-Alignment/README.md

 # Cross-Lingual-Word-Embedding-Alignment
  Cross-lingual word embeddings are crucial for various multilingual NLP tasks.
-This assignment  focuses on aligning monolingual word embeddings from English and Hindi to create a shared  cross-lingual embedding space.
+This project focuses on aligning monolingual word embeddings from English and Hindi to create a shared  cross-lingual embedding space.
 ## Implemented a supervised cross-lingual word embedding alignment system for English and Hindi using the Procrustes method.

 ## Steps: